-Sometimes, I think about how it kinda sucks that the passion I feel so called and drawn to (writing) essentially requires winning a popularity contest to make a living.
+Sometimes, I think about how it kinda sucks that the passion I feel so called and drawn to (writing, or blogging) essentially requires winning a popularity contest to make a living.

 Whether that’s for authoring a book, building a blog, or any artist’s work, creating something as your life’s calling basically requires patrons to purchase some piece of said creation if you wish to make a living from your purpose.

-I value writing, reading others’ writings, and the sharing of stories in general as the best way I know of to build empathy between human beings.
+I value writing, reading others’ writings, and the sharing of stories in general.
+It’s the best way I know of to build empathy between human beings.

 And I definitely want to become financially free from just living my dream life and writing about it.